 Of course, throwing your life savings away on thirty guitars might not be the best move…

 In truth, you only need a few guitars to harness most tones.
-I’ve always kept five guitars handy, as it provides me with the versatility I need for most of the work I do without becoming overwhelming.
+I’ve always kept five guitars handy, as they provide me with the versatility I need for most of the work I do, without becoming overwhelming.

 Fender Standard Stratocaster

 The Stratocaster is just about as classic as guitars come.
 Whether at the studio or on stage, it is a phenomenal tool.
 You get a five-way selector switch to toggle between chime-y Surf Rock tones on the bridge pickup, growling Blues tones on the middle pickup, and chunky, full tones on the neck pickup, as well as a few in-between tones for when you want to reduce unnecessary hum.

 There are far too many Stratocaster iterations to count, though I’ve always preferred the traditional Alder body strat with a Rosewood fingerboard.
 Alder has great sustain and pushes the upper midrange through a bit more, which is what makes it such an excellent guitar for leads.
 One reason I love having a Rosewood fingerboard with my Fender Strat, complementary to the ‘mid-rangey’ Alder, is that Rosewood adds a bit of warmth to this notoriously bright guitar.